NetApp/FSx-ONTAP-samples-scripts/CloudFormation/NetApp-FSxN-Custom-Resources-Samples/README.md

 |create_sm_without_peering.yaml|Creates a SnapMirror relationship with a specified source volume.
 It assumes that there is already a peering relationship between the source and destination clusters and vservers.|
 |create_snapshot.yaml|Creates a snapshot of an FSx for NetApp ONTAP volume.|
 |create_volume.yaml|Creates an FSx for NetApp ONTAP volume.|

+Note that there is a script, in the `scripts` directory, for each of these CloudFormation templates that can be used to deploy them via the AWS CLI.

 ## Author Information